 Decision Specific Assessments

-As expert mental capacity assessors, we’re experienced in assessing individuals for any decision where there’s a particular concern.
+As expert mental capacity assessors we can assess for any decision you or a loved one may be making.
+We’re experienced in assessing individuals for any decision where there’s a particular concern.
 For example, their capacity to:

 Marry or divorce